-6.3 Navigation and Commercial Activity Impacts
+1-6.3 Navigation and Commercial Activity Impacts

 The navigation channel of the Willamette River is a critical shipping area for marine vessels that provides access to the CEI Hub as well as other nearby facilities, including Terminal 2, Terminal 4, the Swan Island Industrial Park, and other private businesses.
-To understand the extent of navigation and commercial activity, vessel counts were derived from vessel Automatic Identification System (AIS) data provided by the Bureau of Ocean Energy Management (BOEM) and NOAA as of 2017.
-This data source contains total counts for large vessels, but excludes small vessels not required to have automatic identification systems.
-Daily counts were calculated for the entire year for the Willamette from the 405 bridge to the confluence of the Willamette River with the Columbia River.
+To understand the extent of navigation and commercial activity, vessel counts were derived from vessel Automatic Identification System (AIS) data provided by the Bureau of Ocean Energy Management (BOEM) and NOAA as of 2017.98 This data source contains total counts for large vessels, but excludes small vessels not required to have automatic identification systems.
+Daily counts were calculated for the entire year for the Willamette from the 405 bridge to the Lewis and Clark Bridge (Highway 433) between Longview, Washington and Rainier, Oregon.
 Each vessel was counted once per day for each day of the year using a unique identifier.
-Vessel types in the AIS data are standard categories used by the U.S. Coast Guard, NOAA, and the BOEM.
+Vessel types in the AIS data are standard categories used by the U.S. Coast Guard, NOAA, and the BOEM.99